nikhil-gogineni/calorie-meter/README.md

 # Project Details

 1. Login Screen
-   - Login screen enables the multi user functionality.
+   - Login screen enables the multi-user functionality.
 2. Home screen
    - Provision to change the user.
    - Fields to enter the calorie intake one after the other.
    - Provision to upload a file to add the calories.
-   - Table which shows the current day calory intake.
+   - A Table which shows the current day calory intake.
 3. Calorie Record screen
    - Shows the entire record of calorie intake each day in a table.